Photo Source: MANI

 |Affinity Bloc:||Horn of Africa Peoples|

-The life style of the Alabas is very modest.
+The lifestyle of the Alabas is very modest.
 Practically all the houses in the rural area are round-shaped, thatch roofed houses, made of wood and mud.
 They are without ceilings and have mud floors.
 Livestock spend the night in them together with people.
 Most of the people get their drinking water from rivers and ponds by carrying it long distances.
 More than half of the urban houses are without electricity.
 Firewood and tree leaves are used for cooking.
 The Alaba administrators express their biggest needs to be schools and clinics for more villages, and wells for villages that are without drinking water.
+Their very self-confident nature causes them to reject outside influences, and in the rural areas they are only now starting to allow their children to attend schools.